hmlongco/Resolver/README.md

 ```
 class MyViewController: UIViewController {
     var viewModel: XYZViewModel!
 }
 ```

 The XYZViewModel needs an instance of an object that implements a XYZFetching protocol, one that implements XYZUpdating, and it also wants to use a XYZService for good measure.

-The XYZService, in turn, needs a reference to an XYZSessionService to do it's job.
+The XYZService, in turn, needs a reference to an XYZSessionService to do its job.

 ```
 class XYZViewModel {
     private var fetcher: XYZFetching
     private var updater: XYZUpdating
     private var service: XYZService

     init(fetcher: XYZFetching, updater: XYZUpdating, service: XYZService) {
         self.fetcher = fetcher
         self.updater = updater
         self.service = service
     }
 }

 class XYZCombinedService: XYZFetching, XYZUpdating {